System Information

 I think it would be quite common for more than one developer to be working on a strapi project.
 Suppose I created my strapi project with no problems, and I push the repo to github.
 Then developer-2 clones the repo and wants to start working on it.

-file there should be an .env.exmaple
+Create a .env file there should be an .env.exmaple that is committed.

 And depending on your database if you are using sqlite for development then they only need to run yarn install or npm install then run it.